CNicer/Lua-Nogc-Table/README.md

 ## Feature

-- Remove the Lua table from various gc processes and reject modifications and additions to the table.
+- Remove the Lua table from each gc process, and optionally reject the modification and addition of the table.
 - It can be used to reduce GC consumption.
 For example, when the Lua configuration table is too large, this table is generally resident and read-only, and the nogc function can be called.
 - There is very little intrusion into Lua source code

 ## Document

 - The complete Lua source files (version 5.4.4) are stored in the **luasrc** folder
-- Simple examples are stored in the **test** folder
+- Test project is stored in the Test file

 ## Usage